check-spelling-sandbox/documentation-v12/docs/analytics/analytics.md

 ![Messaging channels](/img/docs/analytics.png)

-Analytics is available only for an activated bot, it holds infromation about the usage and performance of your bot.
+Analytics is available only for an activated bot, it holds information about the usage and performance of your bot.
 Analytics tab is per bot and it shows a dashboard that holds graphs, numbers and indexes about for the selected period.